The Icelandic horse is quite the unique and impressive horse breed.

 While the Icelandic horse is shorter than most of his mainland counterparts you should refrain from calling it a pony.
 Doing so will not gain you much popularity amongst the locals who are proud of this breed as a riding horse.

 Although small in size the Icelandic horse is very strong as well as resilient to extreme weather conditions.
-That is due to their longer winter fur.
-In addition to physical strength they have a strong nerves and a special character.
+That is due to their long winter fur.
+In addition to physical strength, they have strong nerves and a special character.
 That can make them more stubborn than many other breeds.
 But this characteristic stems from the fact that the Icelandic horse was bred to transport unexperienced riders.
-In those situations the horse knew the way better than the rider.
-It was therefore expected to ignore the riders commands.
+In those situations, the horse knew the way better than the rider.
+It was therefore expected to ignore the rider’s commands.

 For centuries the Icelandic horse was a necessity for every farmer to own.
 They carried home they hay from the fields, they carried the midwife or the doctor from a distant town or farm to those in need and many other tasks.
-For that reason the horse was simply essential to life in Iceland up until car ownership became common.
+For that reason, the horse was simply essential to life in Iceland up until car ownership became common.
 Now in modern time the horse still has a job to do.
-Mainly when time comes for herding sheep back home from the mountain after the summer.
-However it is most popular lately as a hobby riding horse.
-As such it has become increasingly popular in many European countries like, Germany and the nordic countries.
+Mainly when the time comes for herding sheep back home from the mountain after the summer.
+However, it is most popular lately as a hobby riding horse.
+As such it has become increasingly popular in many European countries like Germany and the Nordic countries.
 Now there are more horses living in Europe than in Iceland.